rebeccawilliams/oldrebeccawilliamssite/content/pages/speaking.md

       *   2/10/2022 from 9:30-15:30 ET @ the Center for Interdisciplinary
-      Research on Montreal (CIRM)'s *AI in the City: Building Civic Engagement and Public Trust*
+      Research on Montreal's *AI in the City: Building Civic Engagement and Public Trust*

       #### Past: